Cisco-Talos/clamav/win32/README.md

 After downloading the source code, minimal configuration is required:

 1. Run the `win32/configure.bat` script *from within the git shell*.
 Skip this step if you are building from an official release tarball.
-2. Obtain OpenSSL V1.1.0 or higher.
-You will need the headers, libs, and bins for the platform (Win32 or x64) that you're targeting.
-3. Place the headers and binaries in a directory with the following structure:
+2. Build the clamav_deps recipe collection using [Mussels](https://github.com/Cisco-Talos/mussels).
+Mussels will install the headers and binaries in a directory structure similar to the tree described below, which is the format required by ClamAV Visual Studio project files and the `ClamAV-Installer.iss` InnoSetup 5 script.
     ```
     C:\clam_dependencies
     │
     ├───vcredist
-    │   ├───vc_redist.x64.exe <-- VS 2015 Redistributables installer (x64)
+    │   ├───vc_redist.x64.exe <-- VS 2017 Redistributables installer (x64)
-    │   └───vc_redist.x86.exe <-- VS 2015 Redistributables installer (x86)
+    │   └───vc_redist.x86.exe <-- VS 2017 Redistributables installer (x86)
     ├───Win32
     │   ├───include
     │   │   └───openssl  <-- openssl headers here